SCAA Machine Pitch Rules

-- If the 5th pitch and only 5th pitch (3rd pitch if after the first time through the batting order) is not swung by the batter and deemed "unhittable" by the umpire, the batter will receive one additional pitch.
-No additional pitches will be granted.
+- If the 5th pitch and only 5th pitch (3rd pitch if after the first time through the batting order) is not swung at by the batter and deemed "unhittable" by the umpire, the batter will receive one additional pitch.
+No additional pitches will be granted, except for a foul ball.
 This rule will be at the umpire’s discretion.

 - If the pitching machine or coach is hit by a batted ball, the ball will be considered “dead”, the batter and runner(s) will advance 1 base.

 - All players bat in a continuous order.

 - 5-run max per inning, except the 6th inning, which will be unlimited.
 All runs will be scored on an over-the-fence homerun.